tlevine/dada.pink/user-2015-music-video-plots/index.md

       dev.off()
     }

-#### Make it look nice.
-Another thing you need to know is how to remove all of the default components of base R plots so that you can add only the things that you want.
-This code basically does that.

-    height.vid <- 9/16
-    width.vid  <- 16/9
-    plot(x=0, y=0, asp=1, type='n',
-         xlim=-2+c(1,80),
-         ylim=-15+c(-15,height.vid*80-15),
-         xlab='', ylab='', main='')

-The result is a blank canvas with a coordinate system configured exactly as we want.

 #### Add elements to your video.
 Video is a series of frames, and each frame is a plot.